 - Individual testing and certification of products or production materials: Use Surefront to track whether items meet specific sustainability and testing criteria –– such as SEC requirements, LEED certification data, etc. Produce customized reports on findings and facilitate the testing process by setting up stages within new product workflows.
 With complete visibility, you can ensure factories send materials to specific testers and that the products being manufactured meet sustainability criteria.
 You can also assign, track, annotate and share sustainability testing data.

 But that’s not all.
 By reducing repetitive administrative tasks, Surefront can help reduce the length of retailers’ product development cycle by 40%.
 But that’s not all.
-Surefront’s fashion PLM can also help increase revenue per employee (RPE) by 150%.
+Surefront’s fashion PLM tool can also help increase revenue per employee (RPE) by 150%.
 Slow fashion retailers can use that extra time and money to create more trend sensitive, affordable offerings –– reducing barriers to purchase for prospective customers.

 You May Also Like